SihanXXX/DiscreteGenoGen/README.md

    git clone https://github.com/SihanXXX/DiscreteGenoGen.git
    cd DiscreteGenoGen
    ```

 2. Install the dependencies:
    ```bash
    pip install -r requirements.txt
    ```

 3. We strongly recommend you starting with the notebooks in the [demo](./demo) folder.
 These allow you to use pre-trained generative models to simulate genotype data and compute evaluation metrics.

-4. Once you have generated synthetic genotype data in step 3, you can train generative models from scratch using the corresponding scripts in the models directory.
+4. Once you have generated synthetic genotype data in step 3, you can try to train generative models from scratch using the corresponding scripts in the [models](./models) directory.

 ## 📦 Repository Structure